MichaelCurrin/luke-i-am-your-parent-node/README.md

 # Luke I Am Your Parent Node
 > GraphQL wrapper for Star Wars API, written in NodeJS

-I'm a fan of Star Wars so was delighted to discover the [SWAPI](https://swapi.co/), which provides a public REST API around some Star Wars content like characters, vehicles and planets.
-After attending an introductory GraphQL workshop, I decided to build a GraphQL endpoint based on the REST API.
+Do queries for Star Wars data in the [SWAPI](https://swapi.co/), using [GraphQL](https://graphql.org/) queries.

+## Background

+I attended introductory GraphQL workshop at [Codebridge](https://codebridge.org.za/).
+An exercise at the end was of the one section was to use [NodeJS](https://nodejs.org/en/) and [graphql-js](https://graphql.org/graphql-js/) to build a GraphQL wrapper around an existing REST API.
+I decided on a Star Wars API ([SWAPI](https://swapi.co/)) which I'd found before and that turned into this repo.

 ## Installation